encode/uvicorn/docs/settings.md

 ### Naive Reloading

 If Uvicorn _cannot_ load [watchgod](https://pypi.org/project/watchgod/) at runtime, it will periodically look for changes in modification times to all `*.py` files (and only `*.py` files) inside of its monitored directories.
 See the `--reload-dir` option.
-Which files are monitored is not configurable unless watchgod in installed.
+Specifying other file extensions is not supported unless watchgod is installed.
 See the `--reload-include` and `--reload-exclude` options for details.

 ### watchgod-Enabled Reloading